 5.30pm: I will file all my emails, flag any emails that need to be dealt with the next day and ensure my to-do list is updated.
 I will also ensure all my time recording is filed and released.
 I will then leave the office as there is a great work-life balance and flexible culture within Hill Dickinson.
 It is unusual to see anybody in the office past 6.00pm.

 About the firm

 COO: Iain Johnston

-Chairman: Jonathan Brown
+Chair: Jonathan Brown

 Other offices: Manchester, Leeds, London, Piraeus, Singapore, Monaco, Hong Kong.

-What we do: We offer the full range of commercial legal services, from employment, property and construction, to corporate, commercial and dispute resolution.
+What we do: We offer the full range of commercial legal services, from employment, property and construction to corporate, commercial and dispute resolution.
 We have strength, experience and presence in a number of market sectors, including marine, transportation and logistics, retail, public and private health (including life sciences), international trade, education, banking and financial services.